0xa3k5/web3icons/README.md

 ### Website

-The Token Icons website ([https://tokenicons.io](https://tokenicons.io/)) provides a searchable collection of all available icons.
+The Web3 Icons website ([https://tokenicons.io](https://tokenicons.io/)) provides a searchable collection of all available icons.
 You can browse, search, and download icons directly from the website.

 ### Contributing